Book Festival Grants

 - keynote addresses

-In this webinar, learn more about applying for a Book Festival Grant in Spring 2023.
+In this webinar, learn more about applying for a Book Festival Grant in Summer or Fall 2023.

 Funding Highlights and Key Dates:

 Cost Share: Minimum 1:1 cost share is required.